cwpearson/resume/cv.md

 ---------

 Present
-:   *IMPACT Research Group* (University of Illinois at Urbana-Champaign, Urbana, IL)
+:   University of Illinois at Urbana-Champaign, Urbana, IL

     Ph.D. candidate in Electrical and Computer Engineering